SLiMSuite & SeqSuite: open-source bioinformatics in Python

 Although SLiMFinder is designed with whole protein sequences in mind, it can also be used to identify statistically over-represented motifs ...

-• New look Bioware
+• New Software Release

 Disclaimer